vchirikov/vchirikov.github.io/markdown/0004-windows-shells.md

 ---
 img: img/0004-01-windows-shells.jpg
-title: Nerdbank.GitVersioning with Docker
+title: Zsh on WSL2
-topic: Powershell
+topic: Powershell WSL2
 ---

 Hi guys, today we will talk about wsl2 and I'll share tips about different shells on windows.